 The average overland journey took between four to five months in a covered wagon.

-To supplement their food along the trail, some families took along livestock including goats, cow, and chickens.
+Some families took along livestock to supplement their food along the trail, including goats, cows, and chickens.
 They also brought along preserved foods.

 Most emigrants walked the entire distance of the trail, many of them barefoot at times.

 By 1843 the “Oregon fever” had spread among farmers suffering from hard times.
 They formed societies to plan the trip, and in the spring, a party of 1000 pioneers heads west from Independence, Missouri.
 It is known as “The Great Migration.”

 There were more fatalities from the accidental discharge of guns than from confrontations with Indians.

 Up till 1849, a hired trail guide was deemed essential to a wagon train’s success.
 However, after the trails became more defined and trail traffic became heavier, guides were no longer necessary.